 The Society is multidisciplinary and encourages involvement from psychiatrists, psychologists, pediatricians, obstetricians, general practitioners, scientists, academics, midwives, early childhood nurses, therapists, occupational therapists, community psychiatric nurses, social workers, community nurses, health visitors and other health professionals, who support the aim of the society.
 The Society also encourages the involvement of consumer and carer (self-help) groups.

 The Society was originally established in the UK, but it has grown and is now a truly international society with members from all parts of the world.
-Regional groups have now been formed (Australasian, Francophone, German-Speaking, Spanish, Turkish & Nordic) that also hold regular meeting to discuss more regional issues as well as to exchange ideas about all aspects of the mental health of women, their infants and partners.
+Regional groups have now been formed (Australasian, Francophone, German-Speaking, Italian, Japanese, Nordic, and Spanish) that also hold regular meeting to discuss more regional issues as well as to exchange ideas about all aspects of the mental health of women, their infants and partners.

 A Biennial General Meeting is held in conjunction with the Biennial International meeting.
 At this time elections to the committee are held, and special awards are given (see the History of Awards link below).